Northern-Tornadoes-Project/insights/README.md

 [Click here](docs/CAMERA.md) to learn more about using the `iSTAR Pulsar camera` and `Street View Download 360`.

-## NTP LiDAR
+## CSSL LiDAR

 Another way to capture visual data from a storm survey is in the form of LiDAR pointclouds.
 In conjunction with images from ground/aerial photography, LiDAR data can be used to identify failure modes of natural and man-made structures.

-NTP LiDAR is a way to quickly view LiDAR pointcloud scans without having to download a standalone program.
+CSSL LiDAR is a way to quickly view LiDAR pointcloud scans without having to download a standalone program.
 Just upload your `.las` or `.laz` file and you're off to the races!

 > `01` LiDAR Dashboard